Chart Color Schemes

 Age

-The median age in Aspley is 43 years, which is significantly higher than Greater Brisbane's average of 36 years and Australia's national median of 38 years.
-The 75-84 age group constitutes 9.3% of the population in Aspley, compared to Greater Brisbane, while the 25-34 cohort makes up 10.6%.
-According to post-2021 Census data, the 75-84 age group has increased from 8.2% to 9.3%, and the 55-64 cohort has decreased from 11.6% to 10.6%.
+The median age in Aspley is 43 years, significantly higher than Greater Brisbane's average of 36 years and Australia's national average of 38 years.
+The 75-84 age group constitutes 9.3% of the population in Aspley, compared to a lower percentage in Greater Brisbane.
+Meanwhile, the 25-34 age group makes up 10.6%, which is less prevalent than in Greater Brisbane.
+According to post-2021 Census data, the 75-84 age group has increased from 8.2% to 9.3% of Aspley's population, while the 55-64 age group has declined from 11.6% to 10.6%.
 By 2041, population forecasts indicate substantial demographic changes in Aspley.
-The 85+ age group is projected to grow by 100%, reaching 1,343 people from 673.
-Notably, the combined 65+ age groups will account for 99% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 15-24 and 55-64 cohorts are expected to experience population declines.
+Notably, the 85+ age group is expected to grow by 100%, reaching 1,343 people from its current figure of 673.
+The combined 65+ age groups are projected to account for 99% of total population growth, reflecting Aspley's aging demographic profile.
+In contrast, the 15-24 and 55-64 age cohorts are expected to experience population declines.